Document Type: Canon

 The MWMS ecosystem recognises several types of cross-brain interaction.

-Used when one Brain requires analysis or research from another Brain.
+Used when one Brain requires analysis or interpretation from another Brain.

 Example: